 Non-Graduate Post-Baccalaureate Student.
 A holder of an accredited baccalaureate degree who has not been admitted to a graduate degree program and who is admitted to pursue a second baccalaureate degree or enroll in course work not to be used for credit toward a graduate degree is called a non-graduate post-baccalaureate student.
 Such students may be continuing students, tuition cohort students, or non-admitted students as outlined above and their tuition and administrative mandatory fees will be assessed accordingly.

-Graduate Post-Baccalaureate Student.
-A holder of an accredited baccalaureate degree who is not admitted to a graduate program but wishes to pursue credit towards a graduate degree or graduate certificate program is called a graduate post-baccalaureate student.
-Graduate post-baccalaureate students are considered graduate students.
+Admitted Graduate Non-Degree.
+A holder of an accredited baccalaureate degree who is not admitted to a graduate program but wishes to pursue credit towards a graduate degree or graduate certificate program is called an Admitted Graduate Non-Degree student.
+Admitted Graduate Non-Degree students are considered graduate students.

 Student Residency.
 A resident student is one who fulfills requirements established by the Inter-Institutional Residency Compact between and among the seven public universities in Oregon.
 Graduate students who have a teaching, research, or administrative Graduate Employee position, or are supported by an eligible training grant or graduate fellowship, are assessed at resident tuition and fee rates.